Jannat-Ara/peerj103_and_peerj200/README.md

-﻿# 🧾 Peer Review Dataset (Human vs. AI vs. Generic)
+﻿# 🧾 PeerJ-103 Dataset (Human vs. AI-Generated vs. Generic)

 ## 📘 Overview
-This repository contains a **curated dataset of peer reviews** developed as part of a **funded research project under the supervision of Dr. Junaid Shuja**.
+This repository contains a **curated dataset of peer reviews** developed as part of a **funded research project under the supervision of Dr. Junaid Shuja**, Tenure Track Assistant Professor, Department of Computer Science, Southeast Missouri State University, USA.
-The dataset supports ongoing research exploring the **differences between human-written, generic, and AI-generated peer reviews** in scientific publishing.
+The dataset supports ongoing research exploring the differences between **human-written, generic, and AI-generated peer reviews** in scientific publishing.

 ## 📊 Dataset Description
 We curated a dataset of peer reviews by extracting **103 human-written reviews** from scientific papers published on [PeerJ](https://peerj.com/), a peer-reviewed open-access journal.